The Broad: Original building

 The three-story museum has 50000 sqft of exhibition space on two floors, with 35000 sqft of column-free gallery space on the third floor and 15000 sqft on the first.
 The roof has 318 skylight monitors that admit diffused sunlight from the north.
 In the non-Euclidean lobby, there is no front desk; instead, visitor-services associates greet guests with mobile devices.
 Lobby and exhibitions spaces are connected by a 105-foot escalator and a glass-enclosed elevator.

 Plans for expansion

 In 2024, The Broad announced a $100-million, 55,000-square-foot addition behind the existing structure, which would increase gallery space by 70 percent.
-Designed by Diller Scofidio + Renfro, the addition is to take the form of a second building connecting to the original museum via a third-floor door and passageway leading to a courtyard with views of the sky.The new gallery space will include artists already in the collection and new artists, e.g. Cauleen Smith, Lauren Halsey, and Patrick Martinez.
+Designed by Diller Scofidio + Renfro, the addition is to take the form of a second building connecting to the original museum via a third-floor door and passageway leading to a courtyard with views of the sky.
+The new gallery space will include both artists already in the collection and new artists, such as Cauleen Smith, Lauren Halsey, and Patrick Martinez.
+The expansion is expected to be completed by the 2028 Summer Olympics in Los Angeles.